Campus Sponsored Graduate Fellowships

 This will depend on the funding source.
 Fellowships are taxed at the time of disbursement, however, not all fellowships are non taxable and may be subject to taxation on a student’s tax return.
 For questions about if a fellowship is taxable, the student should talk to a tax professional.

 Since fellowships are not hold not work obligation, NC State does not with hold or report any tax information on the award to the IRS.
 As a result, the university does not produce any forms with the total amount of the award for a tax year.
-A student may instead review their student bill for a record of award disbursements.
+This means that it would not be reflected on the student‘s T-1098, which reflects tuition.
+It also wouldn’t be on their their W-2 or 1099 which reflects income.
+Some fellowships may need to be self reported, however, the student would need to speak to a tax professional to determine if and how their fellowship should be reported.

 No, since fellowships hold no work obligation, employment verification can not be created for the award.
 If a verification of funding is required, please reach out the Graduate Fellowship Office in the Graduate School.